elliotclowes/learnt.me/Same As Ever.md

 “Leverage squeezes the full potential out of something with less effort.
 Stories leverage ideas in the same way that debt leverages assets.”
 P58

 ***
+“World War II began on horseback in 1939 and ended with nuclear fission in 1945.”
+P96

+***
+“NASA was created in 1958… and landed on the moon just eleven years later”.